tlux/minutely/README.md

 ### Time Range

-A special type of day time range, that also allows defining ranges spanning over 12 am (0:00).
+A special type of time range, that also allows defining ranges spanning over 12 am (0:00).

 Create a new time range: